 The small towns near Lyon I'd actually get on a train for

-Lyon is one of those cities where it's surprisingly easy to end up somewhere completely different before lunchtime.
+Lyon is one of those cities where it's surprisingly easy to find yourself somewhere completely different before lunchtime.

-The towns in this guide all offer something slightly different.
-Some sit among the Beaujolais vineyards, others follow the Saône or Rhône rivers, and a few feel more like small local centres than visitor destinations.
-What they have in common is that they're easy to reach by train and show a side of the region that many visitors never get around to seeing.
+Every town in this guide has its own character.
+Some sit among the Beaujolais vineyards, others follow the Saône or the Rhône, and a few feel less like tourist destinations and more like the sort of places where everyday life simply carries on whether visitors arrive or not.
+They're all easy to reach by train, and together they show a quieter side of the region that many people never see.

 Before you choose a town

-One thing that's worth knowing before planning day trips from Lyon is that the station you leave from can make a bigger difference than you'd expect.
+One thing that's worth knowing before planning day trips from Lyon is that the station you leave from can shape the start of the day more than you'd expect.

 TER trains vs regional buses in this area